mjdamgaard/UP-Web-Project/README_long_version.md

 #### Status
 *A prototype is live now at www.opensdb.com, but it* is *a very basic and crude one.
 One will probably only find it interesting if one is already quite interested in my semantic backend.*

-*I am currently in the process of transforming the source code into REACT, which is going on, not in the master fork, but in a different one.*
+*I am currently in the process of transforming the source code into REACT, which is going on, not in the main fork, but in a different one.*

 *I am also considering renaming the project to the Semantic Database Project or the Semantic Network Project instead, by the way.*